mandelsoft/spiff/README.md

 spiff merge cf-release/templates/cf-deployment.yml my-cloud-stub.yml
 ```

-The ` merge` command offers the option `--partial`.
-If this option is
-given spiff handles incomplete expression evaluation.
-All errors are ignored
-and the unresolvable parts of the yaml document are returned as strings.

 It is possible to read one file from standard input by using the file
 name `-`.
 It may be used only once.
 This allows using spiff as part of a
 pipeline to just process a single stream or to process a stream based on